Pulgasari/cosmonaut/packages/construct.md

 This document lays out the construction plan for the CosmonautParser we gonna build at this location: `cosmonaut/packages/parser/classes/Parser.js`

+So for this task the only relevant main directory of the repo is: `cosmonaut/packages/parser/`.
+Please make sure you have the up to date files by loading them or the whole repo.

 ---

 General Notes about the internal construction of the CosmonautParser.